marcinjak9/italian-flavours-gatsby/src/pages/personalized-events/index.md

 ---
 Are you dreaming about bringing back home the charming atmosphere you enjoyed during our tour together or during your fabulous holiday in Italy?

-Are you missing the authentic smells of that delicious wine or the unique flavours of those truffle crostini you tasted in that typical, hidden trattoria in Tuscany?
+Are you missing the authentic smells of that delicious wine or the unique flavours of those truffle crostini you tasted in that hidden trattoria in Tuscany?

-I can definitely help you relieving your nostalgia for Italy…awaiting for your next gourmet experience, of course!
+I can definitely help you satisfy your nostalgic longing for Italy.

 I also go on tour abroad and when I do, I love bringing the real soul, flavours and perfumes of Italy directly to my guests houses, wherever they are in the world.

 **During all the events I will hold a special class dedicated to the “Italian gourmet etiquette” and a speech about Italian culture and the most antique wine and food traditions in Italy, this is the Angelina’s Italian Gourmet School.**